- Country or region

 Modernising the trade part of the EU-Chile Association Agreement

-The EU and Chile are negotiating to modernise the trade part of the existing EU-Chile Association Agreement, so it can continue to address all areas of the relevant trade and investment relationship between the EU and Chile.
+The EU and Chile concluded negotiations to modernise the existing EU-Chile Association Agreement on 9 December 2022, ensuring that the agreement continues to address all areas of the relevant trade and investment relationship between the EU and Chile.

 - Negotiating directives adopted by the Council in November 2017, explaining the scope of these negotiations.

 - Draft negotiating mandate, May 2017

 - EU initial textual proposals for these negotiations & round reports

 - Sustainability Impact Assessments in support of negotiations for the modernisation of the trade part of the Association Agreement with Chile